monoand6/web3cat/README.rst

 Contributing
 ------------

-So far no bureaucracy here, open issues, make pull requests, anyone is welcome!
+So far no bureaucracy here, open issues, make pull requests, have fun!